Breast Imaging Fellowship

 Vanderbilt has a designated multidisciplinary breast center that serves a large population throughout middle Tennessee.
 We perform more than 31,000 screening and diagnostic mammograms annually and have a dedicated breast MRI magnet on site.
 The breast radiologists work in collaboration with the breast surgeons, plastic surgeons, medical and surgical oncologists and pathologists to provide comprehensive patient care.
 This collaborative and collegial environment gives fellows a broad-based education with exposure to all facets of breast health management.
 Daily responsibilities include rotations in diagnostic and screening mammography, breast MRI and image-guided procedures.

 In addition to the core responsibilities, the fellowship incorporates a multidisciplinary curriculum with short rotations in breast surgery, oncology, genetics, plastics and pathology.
-A month of elective time is also available and can be tailored to meet the needs of the individual.
+Up to six weeks of elective time is also available and can be tailored to meet the needs of the individual.
 In the past, fellows have used this time for dedicated research projects or short rotations in other sections within the department.
 This time can be taken in blocks or distributed throughout the year.
 A small amount of time is spent in ultrasound to maintain proficiency for on-call responsibilities.

 We are participating in the Society of Breast Imaging (SBI) Fellowship Match Program through the National Resident Matching Program (NRMP).
 To apply, potential fellows must register with the Radiology Match (Breast imaging).
 We will follow the timeline posted on the SBI website.